-- What are the signs of low self esteem in a child?
+- What are 2 signs of a student with low self-esteem?

 - At what age is a child’s personality developed?

 - What do I do if I’m not confident?

 - How do I raise a confident daughter?

 - How can parents affect a child’s self-esteem?